 Ending a marriage is always a challenging decision.
 But the decision doesn’t end there for couples who have chosen to live separate lives.
 In Ohio, married couples wishing to end their marriage must choose between two options; divorce and dissolution of marriage.
 Knowing which option is best can be challenging.
 That is why we answer frequently asked questions about divorce and dissolution of marriage, giving you the information you need to make an informed decision.

 If you want more information about dissolution and divorce, contact the team of experienced Ohio family law attorneys at Slater & Zurz.
 We can answer any questions and guide you through the process you choose.
-Call (888) 534-4850 to arrange your FREE, no-obligation consultation.
+Call (888) 534-4850 to arrange your no-obligation consultation.

 Dissolution of Marriage Frequently Asked Questions